-Prerequisite: ADMM1152 Corequisite:
+ADMM1152 Prerequisite: Corequisite:

-ADMM 2260 Certified Professional Coder -Hospital Examination Review
+ADMM 2260 Certified Professional Coder -Hospital Examination Review 1 1.00/0.00/0.00

-This course prepares students to take the Certified Professional Coder - Hospital (CPC-H) examination.
+This course prepares students to take the Certified Professional Coder - Hospital (CPC-H) rins course prepares students to take the Certified Professional Coder - nospital (CPC-7) examination.
 Review of CPT, ICD and HCPCS II coding will be an integral part of this course.
 Practice examinations will be taken under timed conditions.
-The course assists the student in establishing a personal plan for continued development in preparation for the certifica-
+The course assists the student in establishing a personal plan for continued development in preparation for the certification examination.